meisyal/MIM/README.md

 designed to help a shopkeeper to manage his/her small shop inventory.
 A shopkeeper usually takes inventory activities into a notebook.
 We looked it is so hard to handle some cases: knowing the number of item in inventory or reporting monthly statistic into a chart, for example.
-This is a motivation why we build MIM (short version).
+This is a motivation why we build MIM.
 We hope MIM is not only helping a shopkeeper make a decision he/she should take but also growing his/her business.

 This project originally came from [natsumiaya][natsumiaya].
 We collaborated in a team to develop this project.
-But, it got stuck in the middle 2015.
-I don't want to leave it.
+But, it got stuck in the middle 2015 because some reasons.
 I am eager to continue this project.

 ## Installation

 If you want to build and/or test yourself while this project is under development, make sure you have passed following the requirements.

-Note: I run this project on **Ubuntu** operating system.
+Note: I run and test this project on **Ubuntu** operating system.
 So, you have to adjust the environment for development.

 ### Requirements

-You have to install **[node.js][nodejs] or [io.js][iojs]** (I would recommend node.js **v0.12.x**/io.js **v3.2.x** or any latest version).
+You have to install **[node.js][nodejs]** (I would recommend node.js **v0.12.x** or any latest version).

 After that, don't forget to install [SQLite][sqlite].